mjambon/atdgen-tutorial/README.md

 # Inspecting biniou data

-Biniou is a binary format that can be displayed as text using a generic command called bdump.
+Biniou is a binary format that can be displayed as text using a generic command called `bdump`.
 The only practical difficulty is to recover the original field names and variant names which are stored as 31-bit hashes.
 Unhashing them is done by consulting a dictionary (list of words) maintained by the user.